pvermeulen-pivotal/datatx-geode-jmx-monitor/README.md

         monitor_command.cmd

 ## Start Monitor Script (start_monitor.sh/start_monitor.cmd) ##

+	The start monitor script is used to start the monitor and requires a runtime property "log-file-location" to be set to the location where the monitor's log and exception files are wriiten.

     #!/bin/bash
     java -cp java -cp conf/:lib/* -Dlog-file-location=/geode/monitor/logs util.geode.monitor.jmx.StartMonitor

 ## LogMessage Format: ##

+	The following outlines the LogMessage class:

     public class LogMessage {
        private LogHeader header;